astrohart/xyLOGIX.Core.Extensions.VS2019/xyLOGIX.Core.Extensions/README.md

 ##### Summary

 Gets the parent control that is not parented by another Windows Forms control.
-Typically, this is the outermost [Form](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.Windows.Forms.Form 'System.Windows.Forms.Form') that the control is contained in.
+Typically, this the outermost [Form](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.Windows.Forms.Form 'System.Windows.Forms.Form') that the control is contained in.

 ##### Returns